• Skip to primary navigation

 cooked cherry oatmeal bars in parchment paper

-Bake for 20-30 minutes, or until cherry filling is bubbling and topping is golden brown.
+4. Bake cherry oatmeal bars for 20-30 minutes, or until cherry filling is bubbling and topping is golden brown.
 Remove and cool before serving.
 Eat as is or serve with vanilla ice cream or yogurt.
-Refrigerate leftovers for 3-5 days.

 • Start with 1 T lemon juice.
 Add 1-2 additional tablespoons of lemon juice depending on how sweet your cherries are.
 If the filling is just a bit too tart, it's perfect.
 The buttery, sweet crust cuts some of the tartness of the filling.